-The use of superdisintegrants for preparation of Rapimelt tablets is highly effective and commercially superdisintegrants feasible.
-These accelerate disintegration of tablets by virtue of their ability to absorb a large amount of water when exposed to an aqueous environment.
+The use of superdisintegrants for preparation of Rapimelt tablets is highly effective and commercially feasible.
+These superdisintegrants disintegration of tablets by virtue of their ability to absorb a large amount of water when exposed to an aqueous environment.
 The absorption of water results in breaking of tablets and therefore faster disintegration.
 This disintegration is reported to have an effect on dissolution characteristics as well.
 Prepared Rapimelt tablets gets dispersed in the mouth quickly and releases the drug fast.
-Fig. 3 show the cumulative percentage of Naproxen Sodium Sodiumsodium released from formulated tablet with different concentration of Sodium Starch Glycolate and Croscarmellose sodium, and Crospovidone.
-It is clear that the dissolution and disintegration of Naproxen Sodium Sodiumsodium has improved considerably in batch F9 as compared to other formulations, Batch F9 tablet showed good dissolution efficiency and rapid dissolution.
-The study shows that rate the dissolution of Naproxen Sodium Sodiumsodium can be enhanced to a great extent by direct compression technique with the addition of superdisintegrants and no extreme changes in formulation F9 during stability studies.
+Fig. 3 show the Naproxen cumulative percentage of Sodiumsodium released from formulated tablet with different concentration of Sodium Starch Glycolate and Croscarmellose sodium, and Crospovidone.
+It is clear that the dissolution and disintegration of Naproxen Sodium Sodium Sodium has improved considerably in batch F9 as compared to other formulations, Batch F9 tablet showed good dissolution efficiency and rapid dissolution.
+The study shows that dissolution rate of Naproxen the Sodiumsodium can be enhanced to a great extent by direct compression technique with the addition of superdisintegrants and no extreme changes in formulation F9 during stability studies.